-Proudly serving southern Arizona for over 35 years!
+Proudly serving southern Arizona for 40 years!

 The Neotoma Composite Squadron is dedicated to providing southern Arizona with a well trained Ground Search and Rescue resource, promoting aerospace education, and providing high quality Cadet programs to support the missions of Civil Air Patrol.